Boyd McNairy: Politics

 McNairy ran against Jackson supporter William Sublett of Rutherford County for presidential elector from the seventh district of Tennessee in 1828.

 In 1831 he was the only representative from Tennessee at convention of the National Republican Party, nominating Henry Clay for president.
 In company with John Bell, he led Nashville's support for "Tippacanoe and Tyler Too!" during the 1840 presidential election cycle, and Henry Clay stayed at McNairy's house during a political convention that year.
 In 1848 McNairy was among the leaders of what "John Bell referred to as the 'Clay and Confusion movement'" again backing Henry Clay.

+Personal life

+He married Anne Marie Hodgkinson of Philadelphia, daughter of a merchant ship owner, in 1809.
+Their daughter Carolyn McNairy left a description of the McNairy house and Jackson's rehabilitation there after the 1813 tavern brawl.
+One of their children, John Sims McNairy, was also a medical doctor in adulthood.